blocher/grace/public/wp-content/plugins/debug-info/readme.txt

 = I don't understand most of the information this plugin produces. = If you need help fixing a problem, the information this plugin produces is helpful in order to identify compatibility issues between themes and plugins or different WordPress versions.
 PHP information is provided to help identify any potential server side conflicts.

-If you are still stuck, you can always <a href="http://oizuled.com/">ask for help</a>.

 = I installed the plugin, and it hasn't helped identify the problem. = This plugin may not identify every problem your site may face.

 For example, if your site gets hacked, this plugin will not be able to identify that.
 However, it will be able to identify if you are using an outdated version of WordPress or a theme, which may indicate potential security holes.